 For in-depth information on Academic Standards, view the College Catalog.

-Students will be evaluated according to the following grading system:
+Students will be evaluated according to the following grading system.
+Numerical grades are based on the whole number with no rounding.

 |A - Excellent